alantippins/agentic-ux-patterns/README.md

 ## 🧠 Why This Matters

-Agentic systems are no longer speculative—they're already here.
+Agentic systems are no longer speculative.
+They're already here.
 If we don’t design intentional patterns around delegation, memory, and autonomy, the market will define them by accident.

 This framework helps teams build systems that users can:
-- Confidently **delegate** to
+- Confidently **delegate** and **collaborate** with
 - Clearly **understand**
 - And meaningfully **stay in the loop** with